Jonastjep/CRAPy/ProgressReport_CRAPy.md

 -Also this mapping is proof of concept of how we will make all of the interactive plots etc on the webapp: This worked fabulously and leaves us with alot of control.
 Need to discuss this with the others tomorrow.

 #### Juliette:
+- Discussed sensors with Jonas and Francesco to figure out a plan (how to implement them together)
+- Attempted with Francesco to establish communication between Arduino and Raspberry pi through rnf24l01 transceivers (searched for standard connection mappings between sensors and raspberry pi) - Had issues making this work.
+- Found a tutorial for nrf24l01 communication from Arduino to Arduino (instead of Arduino to Raspberrypi) https://lastminuteengineers.com/nrf24l01-arduino-wireless-communication/ (will run this on wednesday with Francesco)

 #### Marco:
 - lidar now working (mainly thanks to jonas for troubleshooting with me). required several reflashing of sd card until we chose to use a disk image with ROS kinetic alreadz installed with ubuntu 16. this allowed us to bypass several installation steps that were previously problematic. running codes to activate and perate lidar are as follows. `roslaunch ydlidar_ros_driver X4.launch` hen in another windown run `rviz` to open the ROS software. then within the ROS software `file>open confi>ubuntu>ydlidar_ws>src>ydlidar_ros_driver/launch/lidar.rviz` to get real time lidar info on screen.